sriharshapy/openMed/PROJECT_SUBMISSION.md

-# OpenMed: AI-Powered Medical Imaging Analysis Platform
+# OpenMed: AI-Powered Medical Imaging Analysis Platform with Interpretability
-*Advancing Medical AI for Better Healthcare*
+*Advancing Medical AI for Better Healthcare with Trust and Transperancy*

 ---